IngmarEissfeldt/ingmars_chat_translator/README.md

 'ocr_sort.py' turned out to be so much more complicated than I thought, and I was tired and wanted to get a working 'version 1' out, so I decided to generate it.

-similarly to 'overlay.py', 'set_region' uses some advanced tkinter shenanigans which would've added like an hour of development time.
+similarly to 'overlay.py', 'set_region' uses some advanced tkinter shenanigans which would've added a lot of development time.

 However 90% of main.py is written by hand by myself, and I thought of all the architecture and structure of the program myself.